The author believes independent journalism is crucial to ensure readers can get information from non-profit, non-partisan sources.

-The fact that most major news outlets are controlled by a handful of massive, powerful companies, an aberration called media consolidation, is becoming of growing concern in America.
-It is vitally important that the citizens of this country become more skeptical of the news that is being fed to them by these huge corporate media outlets and find alternative means of learning about what is actually happening in this country and around the world.
-What they find might be rather shocking in its contradiction to what they are spoon fed on a daily basis.
+Today, most major news outlets in the United States are controlled by a handful of massive, powerful companies, an anomaly called media consolidation.
+It is vital that Americans become more skeptical of the news fed to them by these huge corporate media outlets and find alternative means of learning about what is actually happening in this country and around the world.
+They will probably find that reality and what they assumed to be reality are actually very different.

 The Media’s Big Six

 In 1983, 90% of our media was owned and controlled by 50 different companies, which, at the time, so concerned author Ben Bagdikian that he penned his now-classic book, The Media Monopoly.

 Today, 90% of our news, whether we read, watch or listen to it, is dominated primarily by six media giants which each own an array of media venues, from TV and radio stations to newspapers and magazines to film and production studios.
 The names may change; the Walt Disney Company now owns most of 21st Century Fox and AT&T took over Time Warner, but the fact remains that ownership of the media has consolidated into the hands of the very powerful few:

 - 21st Century Fox

 - CBS Corporation